adambard/learnxinyminutes-docs/c.html.markdown

 /* included into files that include this header.                       */
 #include <string.h>

-/* Like c source files macros can be defined in headers and used in files */ /* that include this header file.                                         */
+/* Like for c source files, macros can be defined in headers */ /* and used in files that include this header file.          */
 #define EXAMPLE_NAME "Dennis Ritchie"

 /* Function macros can also be defined.  */